Olaya-Sib/Receipt_Tracker/README.md

 - Make sure sqlite database is closed before using the program.
 The program cannot use the database if someone is looking/editing it.
 - Always ensure there is at least one entry in the database.
 When you are deleting an entry, make sure the database is populated with at least another entry.
 - Do not enter data directly into the database (use program).
 Wrongly formatted data could cause the receipt program to crash, or could cause the program to not display data properly.

+How to Use: Information in "guide for receipt program.pdf" stored in repository.